semver/semver/semver.md

 1. A pre-release version MAY be denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch version.
-Identifiers MUST be comprised of only ASCII alphanumerics and hyphen [0-9A-Za-z-].
+Identifiers MUST comprise only ASCII alphanumerics and hyphen [0-9A-Za-z-].
 Pre-release versions satisfy but have a lower precedence than the associated normal version.
 Examples: 1.0.0-alpha, 1.0.0-alpha.1, 1.0.0-0.3.7, 1.0.0-x.7.z.92.

 1. A build version MAY be denoted by appending a plus sign and a series of dot separated identifiers immediately following the patch version or pre-release